Caramelized potatoes: a simple and surprising Icelandic recipe, a perfect side dish for roast lamb or other roasted pieces of meat.

 - Boil in salted water until tender.
 Drain very well and leave in the colander for about 10 minutes so that they can dry even more.

-- Place the sugar in a large nonstick pan (Amazon affiliate link).
+- Place the sugar in a large nonstick pan (the Amazon affiliate link opens in a new tab).

-- When the sugar starts to get a nice and rich golden color, add the butter, stir well and let it melt.
+- When the sugar starts to turn a rich golden color, add the butter, stir well, and let it melt.

 - Add the potatoes and stir very well to coat all over.
 Stir carefully to avoid breaking the potatoes.

-Some sources recommend eating the Icelandic potatoes warm, some say they are best served cold, so you have the choice, I suppose.
-We had them warm and we liked them like that.
+Some sources recommend eating the Icelandic potatoes warm, while others say they are best served cold, so you have the choice, I suppose.
+We had them warm, and we liked them that way.

 Ingredients